mindspore-lab/mindone/examples/stable_diffusion_v2/README.md

 # Stable Diffusion

 This folder contains Stable Diffusion models implemented with MindSpore.
-It targets at a full support for inference, finetuning, and training from scratch.
-New checkoints and features will be continusoulsy updated.
+It targets full support for inference, finetuning, and training from scratch.
+New checkpoints and features will be continuously updated

 ## Features
 - [x] SD1.4 inference, support Chinese prompt.
-Though runable with English prompt, the generation quality is much worse than CN prompts.
+Though runnable with English prompts, the generation quality is much worse than CN prompts.
 - [x] SD1.4 finetune, support Chinese image-text pair data.
-- [x] SD2.0 inference, support Enlgish prompt.
-It does not support Chinese prompt.
+- [x] SD2.0 inference, support English prompt.
+It does not support Chinese prompts.
 - [x] SD2.0 finetune, support English image-text par data.

 ## Quick Start